QuickStart Mainframe Automation

 As this is my first Mainframe Automation, it's a fairly linear model, to open up a connection, where those host details set up earlier appear.
 I've got it automated to capture screenshots, and we are good to go.

 The results can be downloaded as a zip file if we want or sync that into a Git repository.
-Back in Test Modeller there’s a Test Summary on which clicking a Run ID reveals the Steps and additional Log information.
-Next we’ll consider combinations to see how Test Modeller can really accelerate Automated Testing.
+Back in Quality Modeller there’s a Test Summary on which clicking a Run ID reveals the Steps and additional Log information.
+Next we’ll consider combinations to see how Quality Modeller can really accelerate Automated Testing.

 Model Out Combinations